Harry Allan: At D.S.I.R (1928–1948)

-Paddocks used for research at the Plant Research station, and later the Grasslands Division, in Palmerston North. c.
-1962.

-The Plant Chemistry Laboratory at the Plant Research station, and later the Grasslands Division, in Palmerston North. c.
-1950.

 Allan began working at the newly established Plant Research Station, an organisation formed by the Department of Science and Industrial Research (D.S.I.R), in August 1928.
-His work was as part of a committee, including Cockayne and other scientists, researching many aspects affecting New Zealand agriculture, such as fungi and grasses.
+He worked as part of a committee, which included Cockayne and others, to research New Zealand agriculture, particularly fungi and grasses.
 Cockayne said of the institute: "there should develop an ever increasing stream of information of the highest value to the farming community."
 As part of his work there he published many articles on weeds, grasses, and naturalised plants in the New Zealand Journal of Agriculture, as well as writing two handbooks on those topics.
 His work often involved travelling around New Zealand to describe and collect species of plants.'
 Biographer Ross Galbreath describes his focus on economic botany as being what allowed him to avoid the "factional disputes between scientists", which consumed the Research Station at the time.
 Through artificial selection of grasses, the Plant Research Station made the "grassland revolution", the turning of large areas of New Zealand to pasture, possible.